vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 ./createdb.sh
 ```

-## Step 4 - Prepare Blockchain Explorer for use
+## Step 4 - Prepare Hyperledger Explorer for use

-Replace the contents of the Blockchain Explorer config file (the connection profile) so it looks as follows.
+Replace the contents of the Hyperledger Explorer config file (the connection profile) so it looks as follows.
 You can simply replace all the contents with the template below, then replace the following values:

 * organization and mspid, to match your member ID.
 This appears in a number of places
 * channel name, if yours is different